-This saloon was the last remaining business in Wabek for a long time… one lonely watering-hole splashed with white block letters on its facade, tall enough to be seen by anyone passing on the lightly-traveled highway a half mile to the north.
+This saloon was the last remaining business in Wabek for a long time before it finally closed too… one lonely watering-hole splashed with white block letters on its facade, tall enough to be seen by anyone passing on the lightly-traveled highway a half mile to the north.

 Even after this saloon closed as an official place of business, it was still used for special events.
 As recently as 2003, “The Wabek Bar” hosted a bachelorette auction, a Texas Hold ‘Em Poker Tournament, and a street dance.

 This place is in no condition to host anything these days.
 It seems structurally sketchy and there’s a huge hornets nest growing on the ceiling inside.
 Unfortunately, this saloon looks beyond saving unless someone decides to take heroic action right away.

 Wabek actually had a Post Office for almost fifty years, from 1917 to 1966.

 Below: a look inside the red building shown above.

 This house is on the northwest corner of the town site.